 Steele Canvas usually specializes in industrial-scale canvas products, like laundry bins — when masks became scarce, they switched gears and started manufacturing face masks, now available in collaboration with Food52.
 Masks are available in adult and child sizes.
 For each mask sold, one is donated to medical facilities around the country.

 Here's a cloth face mask you can feel good about: You rep your favorite team, and all the proceeds from licensed face coverings are donated to Feeding America.
 The masks have elastic closures and feature the logos of the team of your choice.
+Right now, the merch shop is blowing them out for a buck, so you can pick a few.

-Rendall Co.'s full-coverage mask comes in four different patterns, all made from 100 percent woven cotton.
+Rendall Co.'s full-coverage mask comes in four different patterns, all made from 100-percent woven cotton.
 Masks come with copper nosebands to mold to face, which helps to reduce eyeglass fog.
 All materials are locally sourced in L.A., one mask donated for each one sold.

 The Best Face Masks for Working Out